Samagra-Development/Samagra-Website/src/pages/our-team/index.md

   - name: Shitiz Singhal
     project: Product Manager
     image: /img/shitiz.png
-    bio: Shitiz Singhal holds a Bachelor of Technology (B.Tech) degree from the Indian Institute of Technology, Roorkee.
+    bio: Shitiz Singhal holds a Bachelor of Technology (B. Tech) degree from the Indian Institute of Technology, Roorkee.
 Prior to joining Samagra, Shitiz gained significant experience in product management, having worked at companies like Zomato, where he contributed to scaling key digital